 Seven thousand five hundred (7500) shares of capital stock were authorized with a par value of \$1.00 per share.
 There are 330 total lots (shares) in the park.
-As of December 31, 2022 there were 330 shares issued and outstanding to shareholders.
+As of December 31, 2023 there were 330 shares issued and outstanding to shareholders.

-2. Basis of Accounting - The financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.

-3. Fund Accounting - The Corporation uses fund accounting which requires that funds, such as the operating fund and the fund designated for future major repairs and replacements, be classified separately for accounting and reporting purposes.
+- 2. Basis of Accounting The financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America. - 3.
+Fund Accounting The Corporation uses fund accounting which requires that funds, such as the operating fund and the fund designated for future major repairs and replacements, be classified separately for accounting and reporting purposes.
 Disbursements from the operating fund are generally at the discretion of the Board of Directors and Property Manager.
-Disbursements from the replacement fund may be made only for their designated purposes.

-4. Member Assessments - Corporation members are subject to monthly assessments to provide funds for the Corporation's operating expenses and major repairs and replacements.
-Assessment revenue is recognized as the related performance obligations are satisfied at transaction amounts expected to be collected.
+Disbursements from the replacement fund may be made only for their designated purposes. - 4.
+Member Assessments and Allowance for Credit Losses Corporation members are subject to monthly assessments to provide funds for the Corporation's operating expenses and major repairs and replacements.
+Income and expenses are allocated to each unit owner based on the approved budget.
+Assessment revenue is recognized as the related performance obligations that are satisfied at the transaction amounts expected to be collected.
 The Corporation's performance obligations related to its operating assessments are satisfied over time on a daily pro-rata basis using the input method.
-The performance obligations related to the replacement fund assessments are satisfied when these funds are expended for their designated purposes.
-Assessments receivable at the balance sheet date are stated at the amounts expected to be collected from outstanding assessments from owners.
-The Corporation's policy is to retain legal counsel and place liens on the properties of owners whose assessments are thirty days or more delinquent.
-As of December 31, 2022, an allowance for doubtful accounts totaled \$2,325.
-The Corporation provides for doubtful accounts based on experience and analysis of individual accounts.
+The performance obligations related to the replacement fund assessments and special assessments are satisfied when these funds are expended for their designated purposes.
+Assessments receivable at the balance sheet date are stated at the amounts expected to be collected from outstanding assessments from unit owners.
+As of December 31, 2023, an allowance for credit losses totaled \$2,325.
+The Corporation provides for credit losses based on experience and analysis of individual accounts.
 Any excess assessments at year-end are retained by the Corporation for use in the succeeding year.

-The Corporation treats uncollectible assessments as variable consideration.
-Methods, inputs, and assumptions used to evaluate whether an estimate of variable consideration is constrained include consideration of past experience and susceptibility to factors outside the Corporation's control.
-The balances of assessments receivable, net, as of the beginning and end of the year are \$5,606 and \$6,839, respectively.
+The Corporation treats uncollectible assessments as credit losses.
+Methods, inputs, and assumptions used to evaluate when assessments are considered uncollectible include closely monitoring of outstanding assessment balances by management, members payment history of outstanding assessment balances, and susceptibility to factors outside the Corporation's control.
+The balances of assessments receivable, net as of the beginning and end of the year are \$6,839 and \$2,195, respectively.

-5. Prepaid Assessments - Assessments received in advance for the subsequent year are recognized as prepaid assessments on the accompanying balance sheet.

-6. Interest Income - The Corporation's policy is to allocate to the operating and replacement funds all interest earned on their respective cash accounts.
+- 5. Prepaid Assessments Assessments received in advance for the subsequent year are recognized as prepaid assessments on the accompanying balance sheet. - 6.
+Interest Income The Corporation's policy is to allocate to the operating and replacement funds all interest earned on their respective cash accounts.